cloukit/library-build-chain/DEVELOPMENT.md

 See https://github.com/cloukit/library-build-chain on how to build, start and publish library.
 ```

-(8.1.6) Migrate README.md from old project to root
+(8.1.6) Migrate README.md and LICENSE from old project to root

 (8.1.7) Add to  `.gitignore`